HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 **In-Scope**

 * Collect standardized data based on eligibility criteria from NAMCS and NHCS in the hospital and ambulatory care settings.
-* Define under what circumstances an EHR system must create and transmit a report to the NCHS data store.
+* Define under what circumstances a Data Source system must create and transmit a report to the NCHS data store.
-* Identify the data elements to be retrieved from the EHR to produce the report.
+* Identify the data elements to be retrieved from the Data Source to produce the report.
 * Collect partial provider-level and all available patient-level data for NAMCS.
 * Collect partial hospital/facility-level and all available patient-level data for NHCS.

 **Out-of-Scope**

-* Validation of the EHR data.
+* Assessment of the data quality of the content extracted from the Data Source.
-* Data captured outside the EHR and communicated directly to registries.
+* Data captured outside the Data Source and communicated directly to registries.
 * Changes to existing provider workflow or existing data entry.
 * Policies of the clinical care setting to collect consent for data sharing.
+(Provider participation in the National Health Care Surveys is by invitation by NCHS based on being selected as part of the nationally representative samples of providers.
+Consent for participation in each National Health Care Survey is obtained during the manual recruitment process.)
 * Adult day services centers, residential care communities, nursing homes, home health agencies, and hospice.
+* The National Hospital Ambulatory Medical Care Survey (NHAMCS) is designed to collect data on the utilization and provision of ambulatory care services in hospital emergency and outpatient departments and ambulatory surgery locations.
+While this IG could be used for NHAMCS data collection, at the present time NCHS is not intending to do so.